Moduli Space for Kink Collisions with Moving Center of Mass: Relativistic moduli space with momentum

-Of course, the effective potential $V(X^i)$ has no singularities for any finite values of the collective coordinates and is zero at the singularity.
+Of course, the effective potential $V\bigl(X^i\bigr)$ has no singularities for any finite values of the collective coordinates and is zero at the singularity.

-Due to the Poincare symmetry, nothing can depend on the position of the CoM $\beta$ and, once again, the corresponding momentum $P$ is conserved.
+Due to the Poincar\'e symmetry, nothing can depend on the position of the CoM $\beta$ and, once again, the corresponding momentum $P$ is conserved.
 As before, it can be used to eliminate the $\beta$ coordinate from the CCM.
 This leads to the effective reduced potential $V_{\rm{red}} = g^{22} P^2/2 + V(X^a)$, where $X^a=( \alpha, \lambda,\epsilon)$ and, again, the inverse metric function diverges at the singularity.
-Namely, for $\alpha=0$, it behaves as \be g^{22}= \frac{657}{4(60\pi^2-225)} \frac{\lambda}{\epsilon^2}. \ee This shows that for any finite energy solution of the CCM with a nonzero momentum it is impossible to hit the singularity, exactly as for the CCM discussed in the previous section.
+Namely, for $\alpha=0$, it behaves as

+This shows that for any finite energy solution of the CCM with a nonzero momentum it is impossible to hit the singularity, exactly as for the CCM discussed in the previous section.

-These considerations lead to the surprising observation that, when the Relativistic Moduli Space framework is combined with the moving CoM, each ingredient cures the disease of the other one.
-That is to say, the introduction of the two Derrick moduli $\lambda_a, \lambda_b$ cures the singularity of the moving CoM moduli space discussed in Sections 2 and 3 of the present paper.
-On the other hand, the introduction of the moving CoM modulus cures the singularity of the (non-perturbative) Relativistic Moduli Space discussed in \cite{RMS} and briefly mentioned above.
-A detailed numerical investigation of the resulting four dimensional CCM and its virtues and limitations would be interesting but goes beyond the scope of the present paper.
+These considerations lead to the surprising observation that, when the relativistic moduli space framework is combined with the moving CoM, each ingredient cures the disease of the other one.
+That is to say, the introduction of the two Derrick moduli $\lambda_a$, $\lambda_b$ cures the singularity of the moving CoM moduli space discussed in Sections~\ref{sec2} and~\ref{sec3} of the present paper.
+On the other hand, the introduction of the moving CoM modulus cures the singularity of the (non-perturbative) relativistic moduli space discussed in~\cite{RMS} and briefly mentioned above.
+A detailed numerical investigation of the resulting four-dimensional CCM and its virtues and limitations would be interesting but goes beyond the scope of the present paper.